gagandaroach/rosie/docs/access.md

 ![New User Interactive Apps Can't run.](_images/ood_new_acc3_slurm_error.png)

 New users may not be able to launch an interactive app on the cluster.
-If you are running into this error, contact the System Administrator to enroll as an authorized SLURM user able to request supercomputer resources.
+If you are running into this error, contact the System Administrator and ask to enroll as an authorized SLURM user able to request supercomputer resources.

 ## Shell Access